ionic-team/ionic-docs/docs/layout/dynamic-font-scaling.md

 This is larger than our defined maximum of `14px`, so one might assume that the evaluated font size of `.foo` is `14px`.
 However, since the Android Web View scales any font sizes defined using the `px` unit, this means the `14px` used in our `min()` function will also be scaled by 1.5.

 As a result, this means that the maximum computed font size is actually `21px` since `14 * 1.5 = 21` and therefore the overall computed font size of `.foo` is `21px`.

+### Chrome for Android

+The Chrome Web Browser on Android behaves differently than the Android Web View.
+By default, Chrome for Android does not respect the system-level font scale setting.
+However, the Chromium team is working on a new feature to allow for this.
+When enabled, this feature will change the `zoom` level of the `html` element which will cause the layout to increase in size in addition to the text.

+Developers can test this behavior by enabling the experimental "Accessibility Page Zoom" feature in `chrome://flags`.

+See https://bugs.chromium.org/p/chromium/issues/detail?id=645717 for more information.

 ### Using Modes on Different Platforms